piskareviv/blog_aux_ntt_1/main.md

-We can submit it to [this problem](https://judge.yosupo.jp/problem/convolution_mod) and get very [close](https://judge.yosupo.jp/submission/279317) to top1 submission. (we need to steal a fast I/O template from the top1 submission for a fair comparison)
+We can submit it to [this problem](https://judge.yosupo.jp/problem/convolution_mod) and get very [close](https://judge.yosupo.jp/submission/279317) to the fastest submission. (we need to steal a fast I/O template from the fastest submission for a fair comparison)

 Execution time measured by the system includes time for reading input data and printing output data.
 And even with custom fast I/O, it takes several times more than the convolution itself.
 So, to measure actual computation time more accurately, one needs to do it by himself and print the result to `stderr` (luckily the judge shows `stderr` on every test).

 Our submission uses `~7.0ms` for actual computation (of cyclic convolution of size $2^{20}$).
-The author of [top1 submission](https://judge.yosupo.jp/submission/199421) (as of 17 Aug 2024) also printed actual computation time to stderr, his submission uses `~6.5ms`.
+The author of [the fastest submission](https://judge.yosupo.jp/submission/199421) (as of 17 Aug 2024) also printed actual computation time to stderr, his submission uses `~6.5ms`.
 And [this](https://judge.yosupo.jp/submission/201990) submission (by the same author) uses just `~6.05ms`, though it doesn't have fast I/O and runs in more than `100ms` in total.

 ---